Matt Tarullo

-Matthew Tarullo (born August 13, 1982, in Albany, New York) is an American football guard and center free agent in the National Football League.
+Matthew Gene Tarullo (born August 13, 1982) is an American former professional football guard and center in the National Football League (NFL).

 He was signed as an undrafted free agent out of Syracuse University.
 He has never played a down in an official NFL game.
 Tarullo was released from the Dallas Cowboys in 2006 and picked up by the New York Giants to participate on the practice squad.

-He is currently coaching football and wrestling at his alma mater, Colonie Central High School.